GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

 The only traffic we need to allow externally is to the Locust web interface, running on the `locust-master` Pod at port `8089`.
 To create the firewall rule, execute the following:

-    $ gcloud compute firewall-rules create firewall-rule-name --allow=tcp:8089 --target-tags k8s-CLUSTER-NAME-node
+    $ gcloud compute firewall-rules create FIREWALL-RULE-NAME --allow=tcp:8089 --target-tags k8s-CLUSTER-NAME-node

 ## Execute Tests

-To execute the Locust tests, navigate to the IP address of your forwarding-rule (see above) and port `8089` and enter the number of clients to spawn and the client hatch rate.
+To execute the Locust tests, navigate to the IP address of your forwarding-rule (see above) and port `8089` and enter the number of clients to spawn and the client hatch rate then start the simulation.

+## Deployment Cleanup

+To teardown the workload simulation cluster, use the following steps.
+First, delete the Kubernetes cluster:

+    $ gcloud alpha container clusters delete CLUSTER-NAME

+Next, delete the forwarding rule that forwards traffic into the cluster.

+    $ gcloud compute forwarding-rules delete FORWARDING-RULE-NAME

+Finally, delete the firewall rule that allows incoming traffic to the cluster.

+    $ gcloud compute firewall-rules delete FIREWALL-RULE-NAME

+To delete the sample web application, visit the [Google Cloud Console](https://console.developers.google.com).

 ## License